ydb-platform/nbs/doc/filestore/design/storage/tablet/data_index.md

-# Data index in Filestore
+# Data index in Filestore Tablet

 Data index is represented by the following layers:
 * FreshBytes layer - used for unaligned writes (predominantly smaller than BlockSize)